vinsachi/FIPPCLE/README.md

 BLI reproduction results from the head of this repo for both XLING 1K and 5K are included in `xling-bli/bli_reprod_1K.json` and `xling-bli/bli_reprod_5K.json`.

 - One can reconstruct results by running `fipp_bli_reprod_1k.py` and `fipp_bli_reprod_5k.py` respectively after running the preceding lines in `xling-bli/setup.sh`.
-- Results from reproduction are $+/- 0.001$ from numbers reported in the paper.
+- Results from reproduction are within [-0.001, +0.003] from numbers reported in the paper.
 Averaged MAP over all 28 language pairs is provided in the table below

 Dataset | Dictionary Size (incl. any Augmentation) | MAP
 ------------ | ------------- | -------------